-Most of the food contain preservatives such as
+Most of the processed foods contain preservatives such as

 Trans Fats should be avoided at all costs.
 They are created when hydrogen is added to oil.
 Most vegetable oils like canola, corn etc. contain some amount of trans fats.
 Margarine as well.
 Most fast-food use cheap quality oils to deep fry foods so you should avoid fried chips, chicken nuggets and any such food.

 Sodium nitrite is typically found in processed meat like salami, ham, sausages etc. Sodium nitrate has been linked to cancer and other health issues.
 Nitrite is an easy way to give a pink shade to processed meats.
-Nitrite reacts with the meatmyoglobin to cause color changes, first converting to nitrosomyoglobin (bright red), then, on heating, to nitrosohemochrome (a pink pigment).
+Nitrite reacts with the meat myoglobin to cause colour changes, first converting to nitrosomyoglobin (bright red), then, on heating, to nitrosohemochrome (a pink pigment).

 In the meat-packing industry, nitrite is used to prevent botulism.
 Historically, salt has been used for the preservation of meat.
-The salt-preserved meatproduct was usually brownish-gray in color.
-When sodium nitrite is added with the salt, the meat develops a red, then pink color, which is associated with cured meats.
+The salt-preserved meat product was usually brownish-grey in colour.
+When sodium nitrite is added with the salt, the meat develops a red, then pink colour, which is associated with cured meats.

-Through research in the early 1900s, sodium nitrite has been found to give taste and color to the meat and extended storage life.
+Through research in the early 1900s, sodium nitrite has been found to give taste and colour to the meat and extended storage life.

-Most food have some percentage of coloring and should be of-course be avoided
+Most food have some percentage of colouring and should of-course be avoided.

 The king of additives.
 A very cheap flavour enhancing compound which is added to most packaged food to provide the sweet taste consumers want.
 It is hidden in so many foods and adds to the daily sugar intake without people being aware.